Two arrested in connection to vehicle break-ins in Corning

 CORNING, N.Y.
 (WETM) — Two men are in custody after numerous reports of car break-ins and a burglary were reported in the month of September, Corning Police say.

-According to police, 18-year-old Manuel Colon Jr. of Corning and 21-year-old Malik D. Smith of Rochester were arrested on Friday, Sept.
+According to police, 18-year-old Manuel Colon Jr. of Corning and 21-year-old Malik D. Smith of Rochester, currently living in Corning, were arrested on Friday, Sept.
 29, and have been charged with the following,

 - Colon Jr., burglary in the second degree, a class C felony